shenwei356/brename/README.md

       brename -i -f '.docx?$' -p . -R -l
   10. undo the LAST successful operation brename -u
+  11. disable undo if you do not want to create .brename_detail.txt (-x) brename -p xxx -r yyy -x
+  12. clear/remove all .brename_detail.txt files (--clear)
+      brename --clear -R
+  13. also operate on hiden files: empty -S (default: ^\.) brename -p xxx -r yyy -S ""

   More examples: https://github.com/shenwei356/brename

 Flags:
+      --clear                     remove all .brename_detail.txt" file, you may need to add -R/--recursive to recursivel clear all files in given path
-  -d, --dry-run                   print rename operations but do not run -F, --exclude-filters strings   exclude file filter(s) (regular expression, NOT wildcard). multiple values supported, e.g., -F ".html" -F ".htm", but ATTENTION: comma in filter is treated as separator of multiple filters
+  -x, --disable-undo              do not create .brename_detail.txt file for undo -d, --dry-run                   print rename operations but do not run -F, --exclude-filters strings   exclude file filter(s) (regular expression, NOT wildcard). multiple values supported, e.g., -F ".html" -F ".htm", but ATTENTION: comma in filter is treated as separator of multiple filters
   -U, --force-undo                continue undo even when some operations failed